 Beyond these essential features, there are dozens of variables that differentiate one Kanban option from another, and it’s important to pick one that works well for your team.

-Kissflow is a digital workspace that utilizes kanban boards to help your team operate efficiently.
-With rule-based WIP limits, automatic notifications, and an intuitive drag and drop interface, Kissflow can help your team collaborate for success with digital Kanban.
-Sign up for a free trial today.
+Kissflow Projects utilizes kanban boards to help your team operate efficiently.
+With rule-based WIP limits, automatic notifications, and an intuitive drag and drop interface, Kissflow Projects can help your team collaborate for success with digital Kanban.
+Start using it for free right now.

 *Enterprise pricing is based on expected transaction volume and maximum number of users and is only available on an annual subscription